abtpst/Kaggle-IMDB/README.md

 https://www.kaggle.com/c/word2vec-nlp-tutorial

 I will be using python as my programming language.
+For this, I have used the Anaconda 2.7 package.

 I have used three different classifiers to solve this problem.
-All of the classifiers have a common pre processing step
+All of the classifiers have a common pre processing step where I perform data cleanup and then use TfidfVectorizer for feature selection

-**Fit and Trasnform**

-Before I can build my classifiers I need to format the training and test data.
-I will convert the data into a form that can be used by the classifier.
-I will use sklearn's TfidfVectorizer.
-The purpose of the vectorizer is to create an underlying term document matrix from the data.
-This allows us to define which terms/words are important for prediction.
-This also involves data cleanup.
-TfidfVectorizer can handle some of the cleanup, but i have also explicitly performed most of the cleanup before feeding the data to TfidfVectorizer.

-Please go through the well documented `vectorize.py` script to understand how TfidfVectorizer is built.
+**Instructions to run**

+1. Clone this git repo to a suitable location on your machine.

+2. Download and unzip the following data files

+	testData.tsv
+	labeledTrainData.tsv

+	from https://www.kaggle.com/c/word2vec-nlp-tutorial/data and store them in the `data` folder

+3. Run the `classify.py` script in the `imdbMain` package.
+This will make predictions as per all three algorithms.

+4. Once the script has terminated, the final predictions should be in the `results` folder